Geoff Chappell - Software Analyst

-The KRCB is highly specific to the processor architecture.
-Indeed, public symbol files confirm that Microsoft differentiates the x86 and x64 implementations not by conditional compilation but by defining them in separate headers (i386_x.h and amd64_x.h).
+The KPRCB is highly specific to the processor architecture.
+Indeed, public symbol files confirm that Microsoft differentiates the x86 and x64 implementations not by conditional compilation but by defining them in separate headers: i386_x.h and amd64_x.h.
+This is a good measure of their dissimilarity.
+Presenting them as one, especially since each is large and has a complex history, is infeasible.
 This website’s attempt at documentation follows what’s known of Microsoft’s source code and presents the x86 KPRCB and x64 KPRCB separately.

 That said, do not neglect the correspondences between them, at least for a second reading.
 The x64 KPRCB developed from roughly a decade of the x86, such that some of the new structure’s older elements may be better understood with reference to their origins in the old.
 The likelihood for many such cases is that my coverage for the x64 KPRCB attends only to the differences, taking as granted that you have read the corresponding material about the x86 KPRCB.

 Of course, most of the kernel’s work is far enough away from the processor architecture that the differences in the KPRCB for different processor architectures get hidden to some extent.
 Where they can’t have members in common, it should not surprise if the differences are abstracted behind an interface.